 Tea tree oil is of good help in relieving almost all types of skin inflammation.
 It can also be used in the form of a natural treatment for eczema and for reducing psoriasis.
 What you need to do for the oil to work for psoriasis and eczema is simply mix it with lavender oil and coconut oil.
 This blend will give you a homemade tea tree oil eczema body soap or lotion.
 You can use this body soap or lotion for getting easy riddance of your eczema and psoriasis.
 Skin inflammations caused because of insect bites and dermatitis can also be healed using tea tree oil.

-12. Tea Tree Oil for Treating Stye
+12. For Treating Stye

 A stye is an inflamed swelling that is found right at the edge of the eyelid.
 A stye is a bacterial infection.
 Since tea tree oil contains antibacterial properties, it can serve as one of the best cures for this particular condition.
 You can use the oil for cleansing the stye as it helps in reducing antibacterial buildup and inflammation.
 You can create a mixture of filtered water and tea tree oil and store it in the refrigerator for some time.
 Use the mixture around the eye minimum twice during the day.
 This will eliminate the pain and the swelling which are a result of a stye.
 It is worth noting that tea tree oil slows down the action of Staphylococcus bacterium.

-13. Tea Tree Oil for Preventing Bladder Infections
+13. For Preventing Bladder Infections

 Natural Tea tree oil works best for preventing bladder infections mainly because it is effective against antibiotic-resistant bacteria.
 Tea tree oil vapors have the ability to slow down the action of E.coli bacteria which are the main cause of bladder infections.
 You can add a few drops of this oil to bath water and use this water for washing your urethra opening.
 This can be of good help for the entire treatment.
 However, it is always essential to carry out thorough research on this treatment prior to using it for curing bladder infections.